lukwallace/champion-friends/README.md

 A d3js replication of this cool blog post I saw

 #Goal
-Create a (very minimal) web app that replicates the functionality of this [blogpost](http://na.leagueoflegends.com/en/page/find-your-lunch-table-which-champs-are-friends).
+Create a (very minimal) web app that ~~replicates~~ attempts to simulate the functionality of this [blogpost](http://na.leagueoflegends.com/en/page/find-your-lunch-table-which-champs-are-friends).

 #Synopsis
 League of Legends is a MOBA game.
 Two teams of five players pick roles and characters to play as -- typically referred to as champions.
 Players have champion preferences i.e if you like playing as __champion A__ you'll enjoy playing __champion B__ and for the same reasons avoid __champion C__.
 The goal is to visualize these preferences in the form of a node-link graph.
 Let one node represent a champion __A__, and a link be the tendency in which players choose another __champion B__ given that they prefer __champion A__